 ATTSavings.com is offering a $1,000 scholarship to current and prospective college students.
-You will need to submit an essay describing your "dream app" in order to be considered.
 For more information, please go to http://www.attsavings.com/scholarship.

 Autodesk has links to a variety of different scholarships/contests; many have an engineering or design focus.
 For information and links to contests, please go to http://usa.autodesk.com/adsk/servlet/pc/index?siteID=123112&id=17359857.

 The AXA Achievements Scholarship, in association with U.S. News & World Report, provides $670,000 in annual scholarships to young people throughout the nation.
 Application deadline is December 1.
 For more information, visit http://www.axa-equitable.com/axa-foundation/AXA-achievement-scholarship.html.

 The B. Davis Scholarship will grant a $1,000 scholarship to a current or returning college student.
 This Scholarship is available to all high school juniors and seniors, as well as all students currently registered in any post secondary institution.
 An essay discussing what you would consider to be the most important issue that society has to deal with in the next 10 or 20 years is required.
 For more information please visit http://studentawardsearch.com/scholarships.